rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

     message update_commit {
       // Signature for your new commitment tx. required signature sig = 1;
+      // Which HTLC (index into current HTLCs in the order offered) required uint32 index = 2;
     }

 ### update_revocation message format ###